2020 Cohort applications are now open! Check back frequently for more listings.

 AmeriCorps VISTA is an amazing experience, but it is also a year-long commitment.
 Make sure you check out the AmeriCorps website as you decide if VISTA is the right thing for you.

 Community Solutions deploys the best problem solving tools from multiple sectors to help communities end homelessness and the conditions that create it.
 Community Solutions co-developed the John and Jill Ker Conway Residence (JJKC), a 124-unit affordable housing development with 77 units of permanent supportive housing (PSH) for formerly homeless individuals.
 At the John and Jill Ker Conway Residence, Community Solutions is dedicated to helping formerly homeless residents thrive in their permanent home by coordinating wraparound supportive services and providing on-site social programming.
 JJKC residents are predominantly veterans (59%), 50+ (81%), male (84%) and Black (92%).
 At the JJKC residence, the VISTA will empower residents to create and implement peer-led initiatives that will bolster resident and staff capacity and increase resident satisfaction, health, and well-being.
-Apply to Community Solutions now!
+Position filled!

 Douglass Community Land Trust